-Turn the device to see the back side of it.
-Aim the screws of the HDD at the holes on the back of the device, and then fix the screws.
+4. Turn the device to see the back side of it.
+Align the screws of the HDD with the holes on the back of the device, and then fix the screws.

-Use the HDD cable and power cable to connect HDD and mainboard.
+Use the HDD cable and 5. power cable to connect HDD and mainboard.